Apply for the 2022 E-reading Program

 What we do

-We work with teachers to identify kids that have clear potential to succeed in our E-reading program.
+We work with teachers to identify kids that have clear potential to succeed in our E-Reading program.
 We loan them tablets and give them access to e-books that are interesting to them.
 We provide clear goals and positive incentives to encourage them to read more.
 We measure the reading behaviour and reading achievement of students before they enter the program and again after 12 weeks.
 If the evidence shows that the student has made good progress, then the tablet is given to them as a reward.

 Key points